-The NSW Food Authority licences approximately 300 businesses in the shellfish sector, made up of around 270 oyster farmers and 30 shellfish wild harvest businesses.
+The NSW Food Authority licenses approximately 300 businesses in the shellfish sector, which includes around 270 oyster farmers and 30 shellfish wild harvest businesses.

 NSW Shellfish Program standards

 All commercial oysters and mussels produced in NSW are harvested in accordance with the NSW Shellfish Program, established by the Food Regulation 2015 under the Seafood Food Safety Scheme.

 For details of the required food safety standards see shellfish cultivation or harvesting.